FernandoMAB/AngularVideoFM/README.md

 ## Goal:
   Make a query of fines for equipment not returned after the end of the loan, up to the current date.
-  $5 dollars will be charged for each day, relating the tables of <Equipos> y <Prestamos>.
+  $5 dollars will be charged for each day, relating the tables of "Equipos" y "Prestamos".

 ## Requirements:
  - The MVC or data in the database